Larry Davis (born 1966): Search and capture

 The six wounded officers were carried across the street to the Bronx-Lebanon Hospital, and the manhunt began.
 The rest of the building and the surrounding area were searched immediately.
-Police stakeouts were set up at terminals, bridges and tunnels leading out of the city and a nationwide alert was issued.
+Police stakeouts were set up at terminals, bridges and tunnels leading out of New York City, and a nationwide alert was issued.
 As the manhunt spread, raids were staged in Chicago, Albany, Newark and other cities where Davis had relatives or friends.
 A man who claimed to be Davis contacted ABC News, expressing fears he would be beaten by police and stating he would not be taken alive.

 Acting on a tip that Davis had been seen entering his mother's home four days after the escape, police searched the building while interviewing Davis' mother in a laundromat across the street.
 She suffered an apparent heart attack shortly thereafter.
 As she recuperated three days later, she urged her son to call the National Association for the Advancement of Colored People (NAACP), who had offered to help arrange a safe surrender.

-On the afternoon of December 5, 1986, police received another tip that Davis had been seen entering the Bronx housing project where his sister Margaret lived.
+On the afternoon of December 5, police received another tip that Davis had been seen entering the Bronx housing project where his sister Margaret lived.
 They surrounded the fourteen-story building, closed off local streets and posted sharpshooters on nearby rooftops.
 After searching his sister's second-floor apartment, police began a systematic canvass of all 312 units.
 At some point during the day, Davis forced his way at gunpoint into Apartment 14-EB, where Elroy and Sophia Sewer lived with their two daughters, just as neighbor Theresa Ali and her two-year-old son arrived for a visit.
 Elroy arrived home at 8:00 p.m. to find his family and neighbors being held hostage by Davis.
 At 11:45 p.m.
 Davis released the two visitors and sent Elroy out to pick up food from a nearby Chinese restaurant.
 He also ordered Elroy to call Davis' mother and sister, whose phones has been wiretapped, and give false location information.
 When Elroy returned with the food, he was stopped for questioning by police and, at 12:45 a.m., informed them that his wife and two daughters were being held hostage by Davis.